Referral System in Rails applications

 end

-We can customize the name of the parameter, which is set to code by default, the name of the cookie and whether we want to track the visits that are associated with the code:
+We can customize the name of the parameter, which is set to ref by default, the name of the cookie and whether we want to track the visits that are associated with the code:

 def set_refer_cookie(param_name: Refer.param_name, cookie_name: Refer.cookie_name, code: nil, track_visit: Refer.track_visits)